Noise Perturbation for Saliency Prediction with Psychophysical Synthetic Images: Abstract

 \section{Abstract}

-Convolutional neural networks (CNNs) have achieved great success in natural image saliency prediction.
-The primary goal of this study is to investigate the performance of saliency prediction in CNN and classic models with psychophysical synthetic images under noise perturbation.
-Is it still as decent as natural images in terms of performance?
-In the meantime, it can be used to investigate the relationship between CNNs and human vision, mainly low-level vision functions.
-On the other hand, are CNNs exact replicas of human visual function?
-This study used CNNs, Fourier, and spectral models inspired by low-level vision systems to investigate saliency prediction on psychophysical synthetic images rather than natural images.
-According to our findings, saliency prediction models inspired by Fourier and spectral theory outperformed current pre-trained deep neural networks on psychophysical images with noise perturbation.
-However, psychophysical models were more unstable in noise than pre-trained deep neural networks.
-Meanwhile, we suggested that investigating CNNs with psychophysical methods could benefit visual neuroscience and artificial neural network studies.
+Convolutional neural networks (CNNs) have enjoyed significant success in the realm of natural image saliency prediction.
+This study's principal objective is to assess the performance of saliency prediction models based on both CNNs and classical models when applied to psychophysical synthetic images subjected to noise perturbation.
+We aim to determine whether the performance of these models remains as robust as when they are applied to natural images.
+Simultaneously, we seek to explore the connection between CNNs and human vision, particularly with regard to low-level vision functions.
+An overarching question we address is whether CNNs can be considered faithful replicas of human visual functions.
+In this investigation, we employ CNNs, Fourier-based models, and spectral models that draw inspiration from low-level vision systems to analyze saliency prediction, focusing on psychophysical synthetic images rather than natural ones.
+Our findings indicate that saliency prediction models inspired by Fourier and spectral theories surpass currently available pre-trained deep neural networks when applied to psychophysical images subjected to noise perturbations.
+However, it is noteworthy that these psychophysical models exhibited a higher degree of instability in the presence of noise compared to pre-trained deep neural networks.
+Additionally, we propose that the examination of CNNs through psychophysical methods holds potential benefits for both visual neuroscience and artificial neural network research.